Footwrap

+Description

+Footwraps of this style were issued to Finnish Army soldiers until the 1990s.

 Footwraps are typically square, rectangular or less often triangular.
-They measure about 40 cm on each side if square or about 75 cm on each side if triangular.
-Thinner cloth may be folded to produce a square, rectangular or triangular shape after folding.
-Russian army footwraps were made of flannel for use in winter and of cotton for use in summer.
+They measure about 40 cm on each side if square or if triangular.
+Those manufactured from thinner fabrics may be folded to produce a square, rectangular or triangular shape suitable for wearing.
+The footwraps issued by the Russian Ground Forces for use in winter were made of flannel while those for summer use were made of cotton.

 Apart from being cheaper and simpler to make or improvise, footwraps are also quicker to dry than socks and are more resistant to wear and tear: any holes can be compensated for by re-wrapping the cloth in a different position.
-Their principal drawback is that any folds in the wraps, which easily occur during marching unless the wraps are very carefully put on, can quickly cause blisters or wounds.
-Consequently, armies issued detailed instructions on how to put on footwraps correctly.
+Their principal drawback is that any folds in the wraps, which easily occur during marching unless the wraps are very carefully applied to the feet, can quickly cause blisters or wounds.
+Consequently, armies issued detailed instructions for how to put on footwraps correctly.

-Footwraps are notorious for the foul smell that they develop when worn under military conditions, where soldiers are often unable to change or dry the cloths for days.
+Footwraps are notorious for the foul smell that they develop when worn under military conditions, where soldiers are often unable to change or dry them for days.
 Russian veterans used to jokingly pride themselves about the stench of their footwear, referring to their footwraps as "chemical weapons" that would defeat any enemy unaccustomed to the smell.

 Military use

 A Soviet soldier drying his footwraps.
 1962 painting by Y. G. Gorelov.

 Footwraps were issued by armies and worn by soldiers throughout history, often long after civilians had replaced them with socks.
-Prior to the 20th century, socks or stockings were often luxury items affordable only for officers, while the rank and file had to use wraps.
+Prior to the 20th century, socks or stockings were often luxury items affordable only by officers, while the rank and file serving under them continued to use wraps.